vanekroman/digital-electronics-project/doc/morse_reciever.md

 ![Diagram](morse_reciever.svg "Diagram")
 ## Description

- On rising edge of i_read, it assign defined segments on 7 segment display coresponding to i_morse and i_cnt.
+ On i_read, it assign defined segments on 7 segment display coresponding to i_morse and i_cnt.
  It assumes 7 segment with active zero logic.
 ## Ports